MicrosoftDocs/visualstudio-docs/docs/install/advanced-build-tools-container.md

 ::: moniker range=">=vs-2022"

 >[!IMPORTANT]
->Visual Studio 2022 is currently in preview and is not recommended for use in production environments.
+> Visual Studio 2022 is currently in preview and is not [licensed](https://visualstudio.microsoft.com/license-terms/vs2022-prerelease/) for use in production environments.

 ::: moniker-end